• Skip to primary navigation

 By the way, before we continue, please be informed that this is not a piece of financial advice and I’m just sharing with you guys my journey in investing and trading crypto.
 If you need financial advice on any type of investment, please consult a professional financial advisor.

-And also, always Do Your Own Research (DYOR) before making any financial transactions to protect yourself and your hard-earned money from unnecessary stress and losses.
+Also, always Do Your Own Research (DYOR) before making any financial transactions to protect yourself and your hard-earned money from unnecessary stress and losses.

 Anyway, let’s get back to the topic, shall we?